JohnFranchak/et_accuracy/README.md

   c.
 You can use the previous/next images to move more quickly between images.
   d.
 You can use the "Save Validation and Advance" button to record a measurement and then immediately move to the next frame.
 7. Click download to export the degrees of accuracy to your local computer.
 Nothing will be retained/saved if you close and reopen the app (or leave the app idle for a while), so be sure to download the result of your work.
+  a.
+The exported file will also include the image resolution (automatically detected in pixels) and the user-input field of view (in degrees) used to make the calculation.